ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

      - /contrib/EPIC/containers
    * - Orion/Hercules
      - /work/noaa/epic/role-epic/contrib/containers

-..
-COMMENT: Confirm container location on Orion/Hercules!
-Also check for Cheyenne/Derecho

 .. note::
    * On Gaea, Singularity/Apptainer is only available on the C5 partition, and therefore container use is only supported on Gaea C5.